Mr. Eaman has a distinguished resume as one of Michigan's premier criminal defense attorneys. For example:

 Since joining Frank D. Eaman, PLLC, as an attorney, Ms. Gabbara has added her own different practice areas to the firm, including immigration law, family law, and business law.
 She speaks four languages – English, German, Arabic, and Aramaic.

 Mr. Eaman says about Ms. Gabbara: “Seldom has a student come to work for me who has shown the exceptional ability, intelligence, talent, and promise that Ms. Gabbara brings to our firm.
 I am very happy that she has decided to stay with us.
 No doubt she will continue to be greatly appreciated by our clients for the hard work she brings to every case, and the personal touch she brings to representing our clients.”

 Jennifer Qonja joined Frank D. Eaman, PLLC, in January of 2015 as a part-time attorney.
 In January of 2016 she became a full-time attorney.
 Jennifer assists both Frank and Suzan in their work before the courts, and represents her own clients in a variety of cases.
 Her specialty is research and writing.
 She has written briefs for the trial courts, court of appeals and Michigan Supreme Court.

-The principal attorney at Frank D. Eaman, PLLC, is Frank D. Eaman, a distinguished criminal defense attorney who has been representing clients in criminal cases, trials and appeals, since 1971.
-Mr. Eaman has been an adjunct law professor at Cooley Law School for more than 10 years, and an instructor at the Criminal Defense Attorneys of Michigan Trial College for the same length of time.
+The principal attorney at Eaman And Gabbara PLLC, is Frank D. Eaman, a distinguished criminal defense attorney who has been representing clients in criminal cases, trials and appeals, since 1971.
+Mr. Eaman has been an adjunct law professor at Cooley Law School for more than 10 years, and an instructor at the Criminal Defense Attorneys Of Michigan Trial College for the same length of time.
 Hundreds of criminal defense lawyers throughout Michigan have been taught the skills needed to be a competent trial attorney by Mr. Eaman.

 Eaman and associates,